www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scorecards.md

 Parameter | Description
 --------- | -----------
-id | The ID of the candidate to retrieve
+id | The ID of the scorecard to retrieve

-## GET Scorecards for Applications
+## List scorecards for application

 ```shell
 curl 'https://harvest.greenhouse.io/v1/applications/{id}/scorecards' \